List of Kentucky supplemental roads and rural secondary highways (300–399): KY 316

 Kentucky Route 316 is a 7.755 mi rural secondary highway in southeastern Trimble County.
 The highway begins at US 421 southwest of Carmon.
 KY 316 heads northeast through the valley of the Little Kentucky River through Carmon, where the route crosses Carmon Creek.
 The highway crosses Daughterty Creek at its confluence with the river and meets the south end of KY 1335, where KY 316 turns east.
 KY 316 follows Daughterty Creek and leaves the creek valley to pass through the hamlet of Providence before reaching its eastern terminus at KY 55.

+KY 318

+Kentucky Route 318 was a former highway in Barren County.
+It ran from US 31E & KY 90 east via Happy Valley Road to Bus.
+US 31E in Glasgow.
+The road was given to the city of Glasgow on February 3, 1992.

 KY 320

 Kentucky Route 320 is a 2.384 mi supplemental road in northern Carroll County.
 The highway begins at a dead end next to Kentucky River Lock & Dam No. 1 on the Kentucky River.
 KY 320 heads west as Lock Road, which gradually curves northward.
-The highway enters the city of Carrollton on 11st Street; just north of the city limit, the highway passes an entrance to General Butler State Resort Park.
+The highway enters the city of Carrollton on 11th Street; just north of the city limit, the highway passes an entrance to General Butler State Resort Park.
 KY 320 reaches its northern terminus at US 42 (Highland Avenue).